COMPETITIVE SAILING IN THE CARIBBEAN

 Most of the racing is off the south coast of Antigua with some of the fleet going up the west coast to Jolly Harbour on Thursday.
 The Event Village is located in Nelson's Dockyard, English Harbour and is the central point at which all the crews gather after the day's racing is finished to exchange stories and enjoy happy hour from 3 to 6 pm.
 There is a combination of background and live music every day and evening in the Event Village and some nights there are parties in various other locations.

 Mid-Sailing Week, there is no racing but don't miss the famous Antigua Sailing Week Lay Day events held at Antigua Yacht Club in Falmouth Harbour!

 Antigua Sailing Week is a non-profit organisation that is sponsored and operated by the Antigua Hotels and Tourist Association.
 Planning for the event is a year-long task for the team involved and starts again every year as soon as Sailing Week finishes at the beginning of May.

-To visit Antigua at a truly magical time of year, be sure to visit during Antigua Sailing Week - next year from April 29 to May 4th.
+To visit Antigua at a truly magical time of year, be sure to visit during Antigua Sailing Week - each year for a week over April - May.